O.S.S. (TV series): Main cast

-Guest stars included Lois Maxwell, Christopher Lee and Roger Delgado.
+Guest stars included Lois Maxwell, Christopher Lee, Roger Delgado and Enid Lorimer.

 Production

 The pilot was shot in November 1956.
 The budget was around $1,200,000.

 The star was Australian actor Ron Randell.

+In October 1957, Randell injured his hand filming one sequence and required stitches.

 Episode list

 This episode list is based on the airdate order on ABC, which appears to match the production order and the air-date order for the (unrelated) ABC Weekend TV in the UK.